kandi-chandana126/TalentScout-Hiring-Chatbot/README.md

 # TalentScout-Hiring-Chatbot
 TalentScout is an innovative recruitment assistant developed to optimize the initial candidate screening process for a fictional recruitment agency specializing in technology placements.
+This intelligent chatbot efficiently collects essential candidate details, evaluates technical expertise, and generates personalized questions based on the tech stack provided by the candidate.
+TalentScout leverages the power of Large Language Models (LLMs) to create a seamless and effective hiring experience, automating key steps that would typically require human involvement.

+Upon initiation, the chatbot greets candidates and asks for vital information such as their full name, contact details, years of experience, desired job position(s), and current location.
+The candidate is then prompted to declare their tech stack, listing the programming languages, frameworks, tools, and databases they are proficient in.

+Based on this information, TalentScout dynamically generates a set of 3-5 technical questions tailored to the candidate's declared skill set.
+These questions are designed to assess the candidate's proficiency in each specific technology, such as Python, JavaScript, React, or SQL.
+The generated questions are crafted to provide recruiters with an accurate understanding of the candidate’s technical capabilities.

+The app’s conversational flow is context-aware, ensuring smooth interactions with candidates.
+If a candidate’s input is unclear or unexpected, the chatbot responds with meaningful fallback messages to steer the conversation back on track.
+After completing the technical evaluation, TalentScout gracefully ends the session, providing the candidate with information about the next steps in the hiring process.

+TalentScout is built using Streamlit for the front-end interface and integrates Large Language Models (LLMs) for generating relevant technical questions.
+This project highlights the efficiency and convenience of using AI-powered chatbots in recruitment, helping hiring teams streamline candidate assessments while enhancing the candidate experience.